 La Bottega di Babbel

-Designed for intermediate learners, Babbel’s La bottega di Babbel is our latest effort to tackle the tough questions.
+Designed for intermediate learners, Babbel’s La bottega di Babbel is an attempt to tackle the tough questions in Italian.
 What’s Ferragosto?
 When was pizza invented?
 How is Christmas celebrated in Italy?
 Host Gianluca attempts to answer these and more in conversations with native speakers and Italian learners.

 Senza Rosetto (“Without Lipstick”) is a feminist Italian podcast, so it’s perfect for people who love all three of those things.
 It’s about the various kinds of issues women must navigate in the modern world (think: everything ranging from the wage gap to the successful expression of one’s needs and wants).
 The podcast was first launched on the 70th anniversary of the first political referendum that included women (June 2, 1946).
-There are only 16 episodes available so far, but they pack a lot in.
+The show has three seasons available, and they pack in a lot of history.

 Another of Babbel’s advanced-level Italian podcasts, this show takes you through the oddities and wonders of the Italian language.
 La Linguacciuta host Ilenia Zodiaco promises to entertain you with untranslatable concepts, invented words and musings on personality as it’s communicated through language.
 There are 10 episodes available so far, so it’s easy to get through it all.